txinhua/VCASTrickLock/README.md

 #How to use it for your project?

-## VCTrickLock is available through use CocoaPods.
+## VCASTrickLock is available through use CocoaPods.

 ##To install it, simply add the following line to your Podfile:

-#pod 'VCTrickLock'
+#pod 'VCASTrickLock'
-##Or you can drag the VCLock folder to your project.
+##Or you can drag the VCASLock folder to your project.

 #License